-What is Forecast sharing?
+What is Forecast Sharing?

-As seen on the screenshot above, you can select the account you are interested in and use the available filters (Week Number, Article Variant details, Supplier Article details, GTIN, Category) to narrow down the results.
+As seen on the screenshot below, you can select the account you are interested in and use the available filters (Week Number, Article Variant details, Supplier Article details, GTIN, Category) to narrow down the results.
 Once the needed filters are applied, select Search.

 The Forecast Sharing page is divided into three sections: Order Forecast, Sales Forecast and Base/Promo Forecast Split.